-In connection with the original filing of our 2006 Annual Report filed on Form 10-K, management, including our chief executive officer (who was also our then-acting chief financial officer), assessed the effectiveness of our internal controls over financial reporting as of June 30, 2006.
-In connection with this assessment, we identified the following four material weaknesses in internal control over financial reporting as of June 30, 2006.
-In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework of manual journal entries recorded at the consolidated level; (b) timely disposition of required adjustments identified through the period-end account analysis and reconciliation process, and (c) accounting for complex non-routine transactions.
+We did not have effective design or operational controls and procedures that provided reasonable assurance that financial statements could be prepared in accordance with generally accepted accounting principles.
+Specifically, we did not have adequate controls and procedures with respect to the (a) review of manual journal entries recorded at the consolidated level; (b) timely disposition of required adjustments identified through the period-end account analysis and reconciliation process, and (c) accounting for complex non-routine transactions.
 As a result of this identified weakness, material post closing adjustments were identified and posted to our books and records and financial statements.
 These adjustments, which are reflected in our financial statements as of and for the year ended June 30, 2006 (as set forth below and incorporated by reference in Item 8 of this Form 10-K/A), caused changes in assets, liabilities, stockholders' equity, revenues, and expenses.

-1) Inadequate and ineffective controls over the periodic financial close process timely and accurately, and reflected as liabilities in those cases where we collected cash from customers relating to invoices previously sold to financial institutions.
+2) Inadequate and ineffective controls in the accounts receivable function over the process to record customer invoice payments timely and accurately timely and accurately, and reflected as liabilities in those cases where we collected cash from customers relating to invoices previously sold to financial institutions.
 As a result of this identified weakness, material post-closing adjustments were posted to our books and records and financial statements.
 These adjustments, which are reflected in our financial statements as of and for the year ended June 30, 2006, caused changes to accounts receivable and accrued expenses.